Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/TranslatorBundle/README.md

 -------------------------------------
 When migrating your current project you can easily import the existing translation files.

-Without parameters, all translations from the current `main` project will be included and all locales.
+Without parameters, all translations, locales from the current `main` project will be included.
 If you have already existing translations in the stasher with the same combination of 'domain', 'keyword', 'locale', non of them will be overwritten

 ```